astronomyk/SimCADO/docs/source/user_docs/6_Notebooks.rst

 .. _StarDestroyer.ipynb:  https://nbviewer.jupyter.org/github/astronomyk/SimCADO/blob/master/docs/source/_static/python_notebooks/StarDestroyer.ipynb

-MICADO experiments
+PSF experiments
 ------------------

+- `SIMCADO\_PSF\_examples.ipynb`_

+  A notebook showing the different PSFs available in SimCADO and doing a bit of analysis of their characteristics.

+.. _SIMCADO\_PSF\_examples.ipynb: https://nbviewer.jupyter.org/github/astronomyk/SimCADO/blob/master/docs/source/_static/python_notebooks/SIMCADO\_PSF\_examples.ipynb

 -  `E-ELT\_2-Phase\_Mirror.ipynb`_

-   As the primary mirror of the E-ELT may be built in 2 phases, this notebook uses SimCADO to have a look at what that means for the resulting E-ELT PSF.
+   As the primary mirror of the E-ELT was innitially thought to be built in 2 phases, this notebook uses SimCADO to have a look at what that means for the resulting E-ELT PSF.